 How do you like your brownies?
 Crispy, chewy or fudgy?
-I like mine to crispy on the outside and fudgy on the inside! …. and if given the choice, I like my brownies to be healthy (but not necessarily taste healthy hehe).
+I’m a big fan of these Fudgy Walnut Brownies because they are crispy on the outside and fudgy on the inside! …. and if given the choice, I like my brownies to be healthy (but not necessarily taste healthy hehe).

 These brownies are gluten free because no flour is used!
 Instead cacao powder and black beans are used to create super rich and fudgy brownies.
 Don’t worry about the black beans… I know it’s kinda weird…but I promise you won’t taste them!

 Why not give this Fudgy Walnut Brownie recipe a try and let how you like it?!Print

 - 1 15oz / 425g can black beans, well rinsed and drained

 - 2 chia eggs (made using 2 tablespoons of ground chia seeds)

 - 3/4 cup cacao powder + extra for garnish

 - Pinch of salt